Annapoornaaradhya/Whispers_of_Motherhood/README.md

 ---

 ## **📌 About the Project**

+Postpartum mental health is a critical concern that affects new mothers worldwide.
+Many struggle with anxiety, depression, and emotional instability but fail to seek timely help due to stigma or lack of awareness.
+This project leverages machine learning & NLP to analyze journal sentiments and postpartum health data to detect early signs of distress, enabling timely interventions.
 **Whispers of Motherhood** is an **AI-powered postpartum health analysis** project that leverages **machine learning and data visualization** to understand the emotional and mental well-being of new mothers.
 The project aims to:

 ✅ **Analyze postpartum mental health** using **sentiment analysis** & clustering